 - Ice Breaker: You break locks by freezing them and hitting them with a hammer.

 - Mind Screw: The whole appeal of both Gravity Bone and its spiritual successor is that you, the player, is only given vague hints at the storyline being told entirely through the environment and events, rather than dialogue.
 Word of God says that he doesn't expect absolutely everyone to piece everything together the first time around.

 - Mission Briefing: Which, for some reason, always takes place in the Furnace Room of whatever building you start in.

-- Mood Dissonance: So, it's mission 2, you've just been shot by the woman you saw at the start, and she decides to steal your camera.
+- Mood Dissonance: So, it's mission 2, and Abel has just been shot by the Evil Redhead, and she steals your camera as you lie dying.
 Why, then, is this action accompanied by a slide-whistle?

-- My Life Flashed Before My Eyes: Happens to Abel himself while he falls to his death.
+- My Life Flashed Before My Eyes: Happens to Abel while he falls to his death.

 - No Name Given: Everyone you meet.
 Your contacts and targets in missions are only referred to by physical attributes, such as "the man with red hair".